vi0lin/vim-advantages/readme.md

 ### Prototype Function
 > [!WARNING]
-> Overwriting the repo history only works with a new clone.
-I am working on cleaning up the repo in Bash, but I need to make sure that no data is lost in the process (e.g., .gitignored files).
-> Please work with a new clone if you want to use this Bash script.
 > The snippet is still a work in progress and will be commented very soon.
 ```
 git_remove() {